trailblazing/tute/README.md

 mytetra_webengine == mytetra webengine == MyTetra WebEngine

-A knowledge management system equipped with an embedded web browser (derived from Qt::WebEngine Demo Browser).
+A knowledge management system equipped with an embedded web browser derived from Qt::WebEngine (Chromium-based).
 A light weight browser embedded in a note management application provides an easy way to combine tabs, bookmarks and history management, as well as internal and external search together.

 The next step, I aim to append some real-time collaborative editing functions.